 Analyses and recommendations for design of the proposed roadway embankment and earthfill dam at this site are based upon test boring data, laboratory test results, our experience with similar soil types, and our understanding of the project.
 In our opinion, the proposed dam and pond can be constructed at this site; however, appropriate design and construction measures should be implemented for construction of the dam considering on-site subsurface conditions.
+Soft to very soft and highly compressible alluvium soils were encountered in the upstream borings extending to depths on the order of 10.5 to 18.5 feet.
+Based on upstream topography, it appears that the cohesive alluvium soils may have been deposited as sediment within the former channel/ravine behind the existing roadway embankment.
+Therefore, we anticipate compressible alluvium soils will likely be present below the outlet pipe and upstream portion of the embankment.
+Considering that stiff alluvium soils were encountered in borings conducted on the existing roadway embankment and apparent absence of thick, soft alluvium downstream, we anticipate the soft compressible alluvium will primarily impact design and construction of the riser and inlet pipe.
 The following sections discuss design and construction considerations for the proposed dam and pond at this site.